jpype-project/jpype/doc/userguide.rst

 Java conversions
 ----------------

-A conversion is a permitted change between an object of one type to another.
+A conversion is a permitted change from an object of one type to another.
 Conversions have three different degrees.
 These are: exact, implicit, and explicit.

 Exact conversions are those in which the type of an object is identical.
 In Java each class has only one definition thus there is no need for an exact conversion.
-But when dealing with Python we have objects that are effectively identical for which exact conversion runs apply.
+But when dealing with Python we have objects that are effectively identical for which exact conversion rules apply.
 For example, a Java string and a Python string both bind equally well to a method which requires a string, thus this is an exact conversion for the purposes of bind types.

 The next level of conversion is implicit.
 An implicit conversion is one that Java would perform automatically.
 For example converting a derived class to is base class when setting a field would be an implicit conversion.
-Java defines an number of other conversions such as converting a primitive to a boxed type or from a boxed type back to a primitive.
+Java defines a number of other conversions such as converting a primitive to a boxed type or from a boxed type back to a primitive as implicit conversions..

 Of course not every cast is safe to perform.
 For example, converting an object whose type is currently viewed as a base type to a derived type is not